ashkonf/LeGloVe/readme.md

 While installing `glove_python`, you might run into an error with your gcc not being a sufficiently recent version.
 To fix this issue, you can run the command ```brew upgrade gcc``` and then try installing all the requirements again.
 If there are still issues with installation, check https://github.com/maciejkula/glove-python/issues/55 to see if that may be your problem.

-# Example Usage: Nearest neighbors
+# Example usage: nearest neighbors

 `example.py` contains a sample program that outputs the nearest neighbors of a query word based on the word vectors of a given model.
 It illustrates how to train a model or load it from disk, as well as how to retrieve word vectors from the model.